 Most schools require you to have at least a 2.0 in your English Composition course, including the School of Interdisciplinary Arts and Sciences.
 The course may not be taken with the satisfactory/not satisfactory (S/NS) grading option.
 There are some exceptions for transfer students.

 The course you use to satisfy the English Composition requirement does not count toward the additional writing requirement, with the exception of the two-quarter stretch option (B WRIT 132 will earn you a “W” and B WRIT 133 will earn you a “C”).
-Nor do they count toward the Areas of Knowledge requirement.
+Nor do they count toward the Areas of Inquiry requirement.
 Your English Composition course may count toward your major, but this is rare.

 Starting with students who enter the university in summer 2003 or later, UW Bothell grants credit for English literature, but not composition, for AP scores of 4 or 5.
 If you entered UW Bothell before summer 2003 you will receive English Composition credit for your AP score of 4 or 5.
 For more details see the AP policies page on the Admissions website.

 Starting with students who submit their IB scores in summer 2003 or later, UW Bothell grants 5 credits of English literature, not composition, for IB scores of 5 or above on the higher level exam.
 If you submitted your IB score before summer 2003 you will receive 5 credits of ENGL 999 for your IB score of 5 or higher, and the credits can be counted toward either the composition requirement, or toward both VLPA and the additional writing requirement.
 For more details see the IB policies page on the Admissions website.

 English Composition courses that transfer as at least 4.5 credits may be used to satisfy this requirement and should be marked “C” on your transfer evaluation.
 You can also combine two 3-credit English Composition courses.
 If you completed an English Composition course that didn’t transfer properly and is not marked “C,” consult an advisor.